Camps

 Camp Tuition

-Camp tuition for one camp is $300.
+Camp tuition for one camp is $300 ($250 for Adaptive Arts for Younger Campers).
 DDA Respite Funds are accepted.

 If you are interested in using DDA Funds, please let us know on your Registration Request Form below.